Editegrity \ e-də-ˈte-grə-tē \ noun: editing with integrity True to your words.

 A Small Piece of the Big Picture

-Manuscript evaluations are ideal for writers who would like feedback on aspects before committing to a full developmental edit.
+Manuscript evaluations are ideal for writers who would like feedback before committing to a full developmental edit.

 Developmental / Structural Editing